denson/superset/README.md

 ```
 ## Getting the first working Superset version up

-- Setup the user who will be using the superset
+- Setup the user who will be controlling superset
 ```
 #Add User on who's account the superset will run
 sudo adduser flaskuser
 # make sure you remember the username and password